Bachelor’s of counseling program guide

 Taking classes online can be an appealing option for students who have work or family responsibilities.
-Distance learning provides greater flexibility while still allowing you to study the same curriculum as you would in a traditional classroom.
+Distance learning provides greater flexibility to students as they cover the same curriculum provided in a traditional classroom.

-Most online counseling programs are offered in a hybrid format, meaning classes are online, but in-person learning is also required.
-Counseling programs require internships to provide students with practical experience.
+Most online counseling programs are offered in a hybrid format.
+This format combines online classes with in-person course requirements.
+Counseling programs incorporate internships to provide students with practical experience.

 Many public and private organizations offer funding to help counseling students pay for their degrees.
 The Federal Student Aid website is an excellent starting point for your financial aid research.
 You can find out about scholarships, grants, loans, work-study, and more.
-Filling out the Free Application for Federal Student Aid (FAFSA) will enable you to discover which opportunities you qualify for.
+Filling out the free application for federal student aid enables you to discover which opportunities you qualify for.

 What can I do with this degree?